TheJumpCloud/jcapi-java/jcapiv1/docs/RadiusServersApi.md

 <a name="radiusServersPost"></a>
 # **radiusServersPost**
-> Radiusserverslist radiusServersPost(contentType, accept, body)
+> Radiusserverslist radiusServersPost(contentType, accept, body, xOrgId)

 Create a Radius Server